MrMatt57/SmartThings/README.md

 ===========
 This is a place where I plan to collect my [Smart Things](http://www.smartthings.com/) SmartApps and home automation ideas.

-Design Philosophies:
+## Design Philosophies:
 - Presence based actions
 - Little or no interaction required
 - Notification will have priority

-Events:
+## Modes

+All modes are controlled by Mode Control smart app or manually through the mobile application interface.
+Other applications subscribe to mode changes and coordinate their specific funtionality.

+  - Home
+  - Away
+  - Sleeping
+  - Offline

+## Security System

+Need to write up... using an instance of Security Alarm for each mode

+## Design Notes

-- Wake up (How to best detect?)
+Wake up (How to best detect?)
   - Lights On (based on sunrise and/or light sensor)
   - Coffee Maker On